What is the Edo era?

 How long did it last?
 And the founder?

-It continued from 1603 to 1868 AC.
+It continued from 1603 to 1868 AD.
 It was over 260 years!
 Such a lengthy peaceful period was unique in any historical record around any country.
 Then, who was the founder of the era?

-He was just one general ruling around the Mikawa area (it is now Aichi prefecture), named Ieyasu Tokugawa.
-When he was born (1543AC, 31st January) as a successor of the general family Tokugawa, Japan was just in the Sengoku era.
+When he was born (January 31, 1543 AD) as a successor of the general family line, Tokugawa, Japan was just in the Sengoku era.
 So, his fate to fight was inevitable.

 Born around the area.

-Fast, his family power was not strong enough to conquer any area.
+Fast, his family’s power was not strong enough to conquer any area.
 For example, when he was in his youth, his family gave him to another strong general family, Oda, as a hostage.
-Thus, Ieyasu was proof of the relationship between Oda and Tokugawa.
-He endured the pressure in Oda’s general family throughout his youth.

 However, that experience made him so patient and a good general.
 So, he became skillful in searching for advantages and the upper hand over other generals.